peterltq/GPU.programming/README.md

-# GPU.programming by Johns Hopkins on Coursera
+# Code lab and assignment in course:GPU.programming by Johns Hopkins on Coursera